-Sunrun Returns to Growth After Coronavirus Solar Slowdown
+Sunrun Returns to Growth After Pandemic Solar Slowdown

 The more expensive creation cost is largely due to an increase in the cost of installation since Q1, likely stemming from the logistical complexities of working during a pandemic.
 Sales and marketing expenses peaked in Q2, and in Q3 fell back to the level they were at in 2019.

 "While Sunrun showed quarter-over-quarter declines in creation costs, these remain much higher overall for Q3 than they were at the start of the year," said Bryan White, solar analyst at Wood Mackenzie.
-"Sales and marketing costs also dipped from historic highs in Q2, but we have yet to fully see the $2,000 per customer cost reductions due to changes in operations brought on by Covid-19 that Sunrun has cited.”
+"Sales and marketing costs also dipped from historic highs in Q2, but we have yet to fully see the $2,000 per customer cost reductions due to changes in operations brought on by COVID-19 that Sunrun has cited.”